dustinswales/template/README.md

 # About []
-This repository contains the authoratative code base for [] ...
+This repository contains the authoratative code base for.

-Link to repository governance in Wiki.
+Governance and working practices can be found in the Wiki.

 # Building and Running the offline tests
 Distributed with the repository is an offline driver to run the parameterization with a limited set of meteorological conditions.